mission-cloud/devops-test-drive/README.md

 `{"Bulbasaur": ["razor-wind", "swords-dance"]}`

 ### Infra
-Now that you have code and can build it, create a repository for it's artifact ie: container image in ECR.
+Now that you have code and can build it, create a repository for it's artifact using your choice of IaC tool.
+Decide on how you will run this code in the context of an AWS service.
+ie: ECR repo to push your container image to so your code can run on ECS/Lambda.

 ### DevOps
 Create a CICD configuration file (yaml or similar) that will: